José de San Martín: Protector of Peru

 As hostilities renewed, San Martín organized several guerrilla groups in the countryside, and laid siege to Lima, but did not force his entry, as he did not want to appear as a conqueror to the local population.
 However, De la Serna suddenly left the city with his army, for unknown reasons.
 San Martín called for an open cabildo to discuss the independence of the country, which was agreed.
 With this approval, the authority in Lima, the support of the northern provinces and the port of El Callao under siege, San Martín declared the independence of Peru on 28 July 1821.
 The war, however, had not ended yet.

 Unlike Chile, Peru had no local politicians of the stature of O'Higgins, so San Martín became the leader of the government, even though he did not want to.
 He was appointed Protector of Peru.
 As Peruvian society was highly conservative, San Martín did not take the liberal ideas too far immediately.
 The provisional statutes contained few changes and ratified several existing laws.
 All the types of servitude imposed on the natives, such as mita and yanaconazgo, were abolished, and the natives received citizenship.
 He did not abolish slavery completely, as Peru had 40,000 slaveowners, and declared "freedom of wombs" instead, which emancipated the sons of slaves; he emancipated as well the slaves of the royalists who left Lima.
 He also abolished the Inquisition and corporal punishment, and enacted freedom of speech.
+His appeal to subaltern groups extended towards women.
+San Martín promoted "female patriotism" as the Protector of Peru, as a means of recruiting a force to spread his independence ideals.
 During his stay in Peru, San Martín had a romance with Rosa Campuzano, a woman from Guayaquil.